LongLee220/Path-Complex-Neural-Network/README.md

 ## Data Download and Configuration

 ### Download Data
-Download the QM7, QM8, and QM9 datasets from [MoleculeNet](https://moleculenet.org/datasets-1).
+Download the datasets from [MoleculeNet](https://moleculenet.org/datasets-1).
 Place the datasets into the `data` directory in your project folder.

 ### Configure Dataset Usage
 To use different datasets, modify the `path.yaml` file in the `config` directory: